hyprwm/hyprland-wiki/pages/Hypr Ecosystem/hyprlang.md

 After VERSION, hyprlang allows for escaping the arithmetic expressions `{{a + b}}`

-You need to use the `\` charecter for escaping these expression. they can be used on any of the starting positions of the expression braces.
+You need to use the `\` character for escaping these expression.
+They can be used on any of the starting positions of the expression braces.

 Example:
 ```ini